 Lateral view showing dentin and no pulp exposure.

 Previous to the rubber dam insertion a full color chart is filled up (in collaboration with the dental technician).
 When mixed dentition is present is often difficult to obtain a full isolation field, reason why many times we come up with the solution of isolating only the dental elements where the rubber dam invagination is possible.

-The fracture margins were regularized with a minimal chamfer preparation with a 40 microns diamond bur and a flat finishing line on the palatal and proximal walls,
+The fracture margins were regularized with a minimal chamfer preparation with a 40 micron diamond bur and a flat finishing line on the palatal and proximal walls.

 All of the prepared margins were polished with a medium-low abrasion rubber point.

 To avoid sensibility during the following days the tooth was disinfected, etched and the dentin was hybridized with an adhesive agent.

 The adhesive placed carefully over the dentin and polymerized during one minute.
 Is important to remove the oxygen inhibited layer in order to avoid interaction problems with the silicon material.

 Impression phase with a polyether material, after the impression the patient can go home.

 The stone model already prepared for work.